4. The practical application of oneness, 4:1-6:9

-The very nature of the church resides in its oneness in Christ, under God.
-Yet, in this unity there is diversity, particularly noted in the diversity of ministry gifts.
-Christ has given a range of spiritual abilities to his people for use in the upbuilding of the church in unity.
-The "gift" [blend of spiritual abilities] is given to the individual to minister.
-This ministry is also, in a sense, a gift; a gift of Christ to the church.
-The ministries of the Word - which require personal gifts of "wisdom", "knowledge"... etc. cf. 1Cor.12:7-11 - are listed in some sense of order.
-"Apostles" are first, but do not exist today - their ministry served to convey God's revelation of the new / renewed covenant, recorded for us in the New Testament.
-"Prophets" may refer to those who, with the apostles, provided the primary revelation now found in the New Testament.
-Yet, it seems more likely that Paul is referring to those who strengthen, encourage and comfort us in the exposition of the Bible within the framework of the theology of the kingdom of God (the gospel), 1Cor.14:3.
+The nature of the church is expressed in its oneness in Christ, under God.
+Yet, in this unity, there is diversity, particularly noted in the diversity of ministry gifts.
+Christ has given a range of spiritual abilities to his people to use in the upbuilding of the church.
+The "gift" (blend of spiritual abilities) is given to the individual to minister.
+This ministry is also, in a sense, a gift of Christ to the church.
+The ministries of the Word (requiring personal gifts of "wisdom", "knowledge"... etc. cf., 1Cor.12:7-11) are listed in order of importance.
+"Apostles" are listed first.
+Although the gifted word-ministry of apostle does not exist today, their ministry served to convey God's revelation of the new / renewed covenant, which revelation is recorded for us in the New Testament.
+The ministry of "prophet" may refer to those who also provided primary revelation now recorded in the New Testament.
+Yet, it seems more likely that Paul is referring to those who strengthen, encourage and comfort us in the exposition of the Bible within the framework of Biblical theology, cf., 1Cor.14:3.
 "Pastors and teachers" are most likely one group - those who lead us through instruction of the Scriptures.
 Fee argues that this list most likely defines function rather than office, although this is disputed by most commentators.

-The quotation from Psalm 68:18, v8, and its interpretation, v9-10, has prompted numerous interpretations.
+The quotation from Psalm 68:18, v8, and its interpretation, v9-10.
+This passage has prompted numerous interpretations.
 The four possible meanings of Christ's descent are:

 v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.